What Does Renters Insurance Cover?

 Renters insurance helps protect renters financially in the event of damage to their personal property, liability claims, and other potential losses incurred while renting.

-This type of insurance generally covers the cost of replacing or repairing items damaged or destroyed due to events such as fire, smoke damage, vandalism, theft, and other acts of nature.
+This type of insurance generally covers the cost of replacing or repairing items damaged or destroyed due to fire, smoke damage, vandalism, theft, and other acts of nature.

 It also provides financial protection against liability claims and medical bills resulting from someone being injured in the rented space.

-Typically, it is the renter's responsibility to purchase their own coverage should they desire it.
-The landlord is generally responsible only for insuring the physical structure of the rental unit and not any tenants' items inside.
+Typically, the renters are responsible for purchasing their coverage should they desire it.
+The landlord is generally responsible only for ensuring the physical structure of the rental unit and not any tenants' items inside.

-It is possible that you can receive compensation if a landlord is found to be liable for damages to your belongings, which would be covered by their liability insurance.
+It is possible that you can receive compensation if a landlord is found to be liable for damages to your belongings, which their liability insurance would cover.

 That being said, the landlord may not be found liable in most situations, so you'll need to assess the risk accordingly.